Dherse/codly/docs/docs.typ

 #pagebreak(weak: true)
 === Nested local state
 Codly does support nested local state, the innermost local state will override the outermost local state.
 This allows you to have different styles for different parts of your code block.
 This function takes the same arguments as the `codly` function, but only the arguments that are different from the global settings need to be provided.

+#warning[Nested local states can slow down documents significantly if over-used (explicitly set `nested: true`).
+Use them sparingly and only when necessary.
+Another solution is to use the normal `codly` function before and after your code block.
+You can also use the the argument `nested: false` on `local` to prevent nested local states, which significantly reduces the performance impact.]

 #example(````typ
 *Global state with red color*